gluobe/container-introduction-workshop/labs/04-building-your-own-docker-images.md

 gluobe/container-info:latest
 ```

+NOTE:
-NOTE: for official images, the user/organization is ommitted, for example `nging:latest` or `centos:6`
+- for official images, the user/organization is ommitted, for example `nging:latest` or `centos:6`
+- if no tag is specified the default tag, latest, is used

 ## Building your first Docker image